 A family home abroad can be a treasure chest of wonderful memories; a place where your family visit as children, and one day perhaps, visit with their children.
 Such investment does of course mean that you’ll be returning to the same place, year after year, but that familiarity brings with it a special sort of pleasure.
+But it’s essential you research buying a property abroad to make the right decisions.

 All of this potential for future happiness, however, depends on where and what you buy in the first place.
 Impulse purchases made after a couple of glasses of wine, in a location you scarcely know, rarely work out.